totoro642/google-cloud-java/docs/endpoint.md

 Service Name doesn't have a default value.
 This is different for each cloud service.

 ## Configuring a Specific Endpoint
-There are two ways to configure the endpoint in Java Client Libraries.
+There are two ways to configure the endpoint in Java Client Libraries: ServiceSettings or TransportChannelProvider.

-Configuring the endpoint will update the *entire* endpoint value.
-Currently, you cannot change the individual sections of the endpoint (i.e. set the scheme or port value individually).

-Note: You may configure the [Universe Domain](universe_domain.md) in a separate Setter.

 ### Set through the generated {Service}Settings
 The following example is using Java-KMS v2.42.0 as an example: